bballew/NGS_germline_calling/README.md

 - Consider how best to integrate with upstream production pipeline, e.g. merging config options and/or sourcing them from an earlier config file
 - Think about how to handle differing metrics from GATK vs. DeepVariant

-## How to run:

-1. Copy `config.yaml` to your working directory and edit as necessary
-2. Copy `run_pipeline.sh` to your working directory and edit as necessary
-3. Run via `bash run_pipeline.sh`

 ## Pipeline/HPC Failure Scenarios Test